-Trump contradicts lawyer on Stormy Daniels
+Trump disputes lawyer on Stormy Daniels

 - Stormy Daniels sues Trump over 'defamatory' tweet

-Before boarding Air Force One, he told reporters the former New York City mayor is "a special guy" who understands the "witch hunt".
+Before boarding Air Force One, he told reporters that Mr Giuliani, a former New York City mayor, is "a special guy".

 "I will tell you this, when Rudy made the statement, Rudy's great, but Rudy had just started, and he wasn't totally familiar with everything," the Republican president added.